weavel-ai/botpress-weavel-integration/hub.md

 - Authorized access to an existing Weavel project.
 If you don't have an existing account, you can sign up for free [here](https://weavel.ai).
 - A valid Weavel project API key.

-After the setup, you should follow the instructions on _Prerequisites_ to ensure all of your chatbot's conversation data is properly captured by Weavel.
-You can also make use of the **Capture track event** action in your chatbot for advanced product analytics.
+After the setup, you should follow the instructions below to ensure all of your chatbot's conversation data is properly captured by Weavel.

-You can also follow an interactive guide to set up the integration [here](https://weavel.ai/docs/platforms/botpress#log-data-from-botpress-studio).
+You can also follow an interactive guide to set up the integration [here](https://weavel.ai/docs/platform-integrations/botpress#log-data-from-botpress-studio).

 ## Setup realtime message logging